dave18/MiSTer_TTY_Scraper/README.md

 # MiSTer_TTY_Scraper
 Image Scraper for MiSTer with TTGO T8 ESP32 and ILI9341

 This is designed for a TTGO T8 I had laying around attached to a ILI9341 320 x 240 Display.
 It needs a controller with SPIs for SD Card and Display along with WiFi.
+My ESP32 has 4mb of PSRAM which is needed and used to convert the images, I doubt it will work without at least 4mb.

 This uses the uPNG library from elanthis [https://github.com/elanthis/upng/edit/master/README]